Tetrakern/fictioneer/DOCUMENTATION.md

 ## Stories

 Stories are added under **Stories > Add New**.
 Required fields are the short description, status, and age rating.
 You should be thorough with the setup, especially the taxonomies if you have more than a few stories on your site, because they can be searched for.
 Just avoid adding excessive lists of tags.
+Also note that stories are not supposed to be used like chapters, for example as oneshot, because they lack all chapter features, including comments.

 ![Story Header](repo/assets/story_explanation_1.jpg?raw=true)